Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Mean-field equations for firing-rate neural networks

+Spatially homogeneous solutions, sometimes called synchronized solutions, correspond to neural fields regimes in which neurons manifest the same behavior after a transient phase.
+A similar phenomenon, called polychronization, corresponds to the fact that the neural field form a few homogeneous clusters (see e.g.~\cite{izhikevich-polychronization:06}).
+Our stochastic setting suggests to extend these notion to synchronization or polychronization \emph{in law}: i.e. probability distributions, after a transient phase, synchronize (or polychronize).
+The propagation of chaos property implies that individual neurons belonging to the same population are synchronized in law since their probability distribution are solution of the same equation with the same initial condition.
+A more complex question is the synchronization or polychronization in law across populations.
+The following proposition provides a simple sufficient condition for the existence and uniqueness of spatially homogeneous solutions in law.

+\begin{proposition} Assume that the distribution of the initial condition $(\zeta^0_t(r), -\tau\leq t \leq 0)$ is chaotic and independent of $r$, and that the functions $G(r,t,x)$ and $g(r,t,x)$ do not depend on $r$.
+Moreover, if the law of the quantities:

-do not depend on $r$ for any $\varphi$ a measurable function (this ensures that the global input a neuron receives is independent of its spatial location).
-Then the solution of the mean-field equation~\eqref{eq:MFESpaceSummary} is spatially homogeneous (i.e. does not depend on $r$, or is fully synchronized).
-Moreover, if we fix $r_0\in\Gamma$, then for each $r\in\Gamma$, the law of $X_t(r)$ solution of the mean-field equations is equal to the law of the solution of the equation:
+do not depend on $r$ for any $(\psi,\varphi)$ measurable functions, then the solution of the mean-field equation~\eqref{eq:MFESpaceSummary} is spatially homogeneous in law.
+The law of the spatially homogeneous is solution of the implicit equation:

-which has a unique solution. \end{proposition} \begin{remark} Under the spatial homogeneity condition of proposition~\ref{pro:Synchro}, two neurons belonging to two different populations $r$ and $r'$ are heuristically interchangeable in the limit $N\to\infty$, and hence the finite-population setting heuristically applies with only one population network, made of neurons with intrinsic dynamics function $G(r_0,s,x)$ and diffusion function $g(r_0,s,x)$, deterministic (resp. stochastic) interaction functions $B(r_0,x,Z_{(\cdot)}(r_0))$ (resp.$H(r_0,x,Z_{(\cdot)}(r_0))$). \end{remark}